davingaier/bitwealth-lth-pvr/docs/Customer_Portal_Build_Plan.md

 To comply with regulations, we need you to:

 1. Reply to this email with a clear copy of your ID (passport or ID card)
-2. Download, sign, and return the Investment Disclaimer (attached) -- [Dav: didn't we agree to have this hosted on the website as a checkbox instead?]
+2. Complete your account registration and accept the Investment Disclaimer online

+Optional: You may download and keep a signed copy of the Investment Disclaimer for your records (attached).

-Once we receive these documents, we'll verify your identity and set up your trading account within 1 business day.
+Once we receive your ID and verify your identity, we'll send you a registration link to complete your account setup within 1 business day.

 Best regards,
 The BitWealth Team